cbernasch/cb_wp_nonce_test/README.md

 How to use
 ------------
- 1. add fils to your composer.json
+ 1. add this package to your composer.json

  ```json
  "cbernasch/cb_wp_nonce_test": "1.0.*"